-PASS/FAIL decisions on all comprehensive exams are ultimately the decision of the GRD committee. the Chair of the GRD committee will formally notify the student of the outcome in writing.
-The student's advisor is authorized to informally notify the student of the outcome following the GRD committee vote.
+PASS/FAIL decisions on all comprehensive exams are ultimately the decision of the GRD, who will vote on the issue once a grade has been communicated to the GRD by the student's advisor.
+Readers may request an oral examination as a follow-up to written submissions, in the event of a close PASS/FAIL decision.
+PASS/FAIL decisions should be rendered by faculty after any oral examinations occur.
+Once the GRD subcommittee has reviewed and accepted the results of the comprehensive exam, the Chair of the GRD committee will formally notify the student of the outcome on department letterhead.
+The student's advisor is authorized to informally notify the student of the student of the outcome following the GRD vote.

-If a student fails the comprehensive doctoral examination, then the advisor must submit a remediation plan for that student for approval by the GRD committee.
+Should a student receive a rating of "FAIL" on one or more sections during their first attempt, the HHP faculty mentor is expected to work with the student to remediate the deficiencies noted by the readers.
+The student must retake the failed exam sections.
+The advisor must submit a remediation plan for failed comprehensive exam sections for approval by the GRD.
 The contents of this plan are the responsibility of the advisor.
 Once approved, the advisor must document that the student has reviewed and understood the remedial course of action.

-If a student fails to complete the remedial plan within its specified time frame or fails the second attempt at the comprehensive examination, the student will be considered ineligible for a Doctor of Philosophy in Kinesiology at the University of Houston and be immediately dismissed from the program.
+Ph.D. students are expected to take their comprehensive examination within 1 calendar year of candidacy project completion.
+Students who receive a "PASS" rating on all sections have successfully completed this requirement.
+If a student fails to complete the remedial plan within its specified time frame or fails the second attempt at the comprehensive examination, the student will be immediately dismissed from the program.